 Veteran mentor Scott Groninger returns to the UWG sidelines for the new season.
-Groninger is now in his eighth campaign as the Wolves’ head coach, and is looking for bigger and better success 2017-18.
+Groninger is now in his ninth campaign as the Wolves’ head coach, and is looking for bigger and better success in 2018-19.

 Groninger has put together an 88-107 record in seven seasons as the Wolves’ head coach, with his best season coming in 2014-15, a 19-11 overall finish and a 13-9 mark in Gulf South Conference play.
 Groniger’s Wolves reached the Gulf South Conference Tournament Semifinals two years straight in the 2013-14 and 2014-15 seasons.
 Groninger tied his best conference record a season ago, going 13-9 in GSC play in 2016-17.

 In his previous seven seasons, Groninger has coached six All-Gulf South Conference selections, and landed two on the All-South Region Teams and two Honorable Mention All-America Selections.
-Last season, De'Ashia Jones was named Second Team All-GSC.
+De'Ashia Jones was the most recent selection, being named Second Team All-GSC in 2017.
 Katrina Littlepage was named both All-Region and All-America in 2015-16 while Taylor Beverly earned that honor in her one season in Carrollton in 2014-15.

 Groninger came to West Georgia following a successful stint at GSC rival Christian Brothers.
 Prior to his service at Christian Brothers, he captured league coach of the year honors in leading Chowan (N.C.) to a conference title in 2004.
 Also, he previously served as an assistant at a pair of Division I programs: Kentucky and Chicago State.